-We separate our (Python) code in several independent Python packages, each can be installed either using the installer distributed with the YAML configurations, or the well-known Python installer pip.
+We separate our (Python) code into several independent Python packages; each can be installed either using the installer distributed with the YAML configurations or the wellknown Python installer pip.
 As of version 5.0 of ESM-Tools, the main Python code consists of the packages listed in Table 1.